Microbial ECOLOGY LAB

 Dr. Anna Trego

-Anna's role involves the use advanced ecological modeling on process and microbial community datasets to gain deeper insights into the development and of engineered microbiomes with the aim of producing strategies for management and operation.
+Anna's role involves the use of advanced ecological modelling on process and microbial community datasets to gain deeper insights into the development and of engineered microbiomes with the aim of producing strategies for management and operation.
 She is skilled in the analysis and interpretation of 16S amplicon sequences and is currently exploring the wolderful world of shotgun metagenomics and transcriptomics.

 Anna received her BSc in Environmental Science from University of Arizona, her MSc in Sustainable Resource Management: Policy and Practice from University of Limerick and NUI Galway, and was awarded her PhD in Microbiology from NUI Galway, Ireland.